-This is a guide used by existing maintainers to invite new maintainers.
-You might find it interesting but there’s nothing here users should have to know.
+Existing maintainers and project leadership uses this guide to invite and onboard new maintainers and project leaders.
+General Homebrew users might find it interesting but there’s nothing here users should have to know.

 There’s someone who has been making consistently high-quality contributions to Homebrew and shown themselves able to make slightly more advanced contributions than just e.g. formula updates?
 Let’s invite them to be a maintainer!